HynekS/grid-toggler/README.md

     gridColor: 'rgb(50, 154, 240)',
 };
 ```

-### Major Todos
+## Major Todos

-- Source file needs to be properly commented.
-- Config tab need to be collapsible.
+- Make config form collapsible.
+- Resolve some issues experienced in Google Chrome: The on-the-fly changing of values is quite laggy.
+Some lines are seemingly ommited from grid.
+- Enable saving the configuration via config form submit (probably to a cookie).
+- Probably move the whole config object to a separate JSON file.
+- Enable usage of non-pixel values.

 ## License

-This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details
+This project is licensed under the MIT License - see the [LICENSE.md](LICENSE.md) file for details.